KxSystems/docs-v1/docs/dashboards/maps.md

-The Map component adds geographical data to your dashboards.
+The Maps component adds geographical data to your dashboards.

 ## Basics